Generic name: hepatitis A pediatric vaccine [ HEP-a-TYE-tis ]

 Hepatitis is a serious disease caused by a virus.
 Hepatitis causes inflammation of the liver, vomiting, and jaundice (yellowing of the skin or eyes).
 Hepatitis can lead to liver cancer, cirrhosis, or death.

-The hepatitis A pediatric vaccine is used to help prevent this disease in children.
+The Vaqta Pediatric is used to help prevent this disease in children.

 This vaccine works by exposing your child to a small amount of the virus, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body.

-Vaccination with hepatitis A pediatric vaccine is recommended for all children who are 12 months of age or older.
+Vaccination with Vaqta Pediatric is recommended for all children who are 12 months of age or older.
 This vaccine is also recommended in children who travel to certain areas of the world where hepatitis A is a common disease.

-Like any vaccine, the hepatitis A pediatric vaccine may not provide protection from disease in every person.
+Like any vaccine, the Vaqta Pediatric may not provide protection from disease in every person.

 Your child should not receive this vaccine if he or she has ever had a life-threatening allergic reaction to any vaccine containing hepatitis A, or if the child is allergic to neomycin.